-Further, AmeriCorps did not provide evidence of the remediation of corrective action plans (CAPs) for the grant accrual and advances, accounts payable, advances from others, undelivered orders, recoveries of prior year obligations, journal entries, other liabilities, trust service award liability, and fluctuation analysis (financial reporting) which were expected to be completed during FY 2023.
+Further, AmeriCorps did not provide evidence of the remediation of corrective action plans (CAPs) for trust service award liability, undelivered orders, recoveries of prior year obligations, journal entries, and fluctuation analysis (financial reporting) which were expected to be completed during FY 2023.
 As a whole, the CAPs are intended to be remedial actions undertaken to develop internal controls and processes designed to produce credible financial information.

-Therefore, the prior year's material weakness and the related recommendations in Exhibit III remain open and unimplemented.
+Therefore, the prior year's material weakness and related recommendations in Exhibit III remain open and unimplemented.